akshatnitd/github-battle/README.md

 # github-battle
 ## A battle between two github users!

-It is implemented using ReactJS.
+It is a Progressive Web App implemented using ReactJS.

 ### To install packages: